-Rudolf Steiner chose the term “anthroposophy” in contrast to what he meant by “anthropology”: the latter dealt with what man could experience about the world through his senses; The former, on the other hand, is the “knowledge of the spiritual man," and it extends to everything that he can perceive in the “spiritual world."
-In the 1920s, some farmers and landowners, who were in a positive way close to Steiner's ideas, asked him for inspiration to reorientate agriculture.
-They had the feeling that the food tasted less good than that of childhood.
-With cereals and other crops, a decrease in vitality and quality is noticeable.
+Rudolf Steiner chose the term “anthroposophy” in contrast to what he understood by “anthropology”: the latter dealt with what man can experience about the world through his senses; the former, on the other hand, is the “knowledge of the spirit man” and extends to everything that he can perceive in the “spiritual world”.
+In the 1920s, some farmers and landlords who had a positive affinity for Steiner's ideas asked him to provide suggestions for a new orientation in agriculture.
+They felt that the food tasted less good than that of childhood.
+With grain and other crops, a decrease in vitality and quality can be noticed.

 This feeling was created at a time when mineral fertilization With nitrogen was first taken up and slowly but gradually the mass production of food developed.
 The Biodynamic viticulture is based (also) on the ideas of Rudolf Steiner.
 See also under the topic Bio Austria (Umbrella organization of Austrian organic associations) and regarding the principles and the different ecological Production forms under Organic (ecological) viticulture,